 Last weekend was our first camping trip of the season!
+I gifted a mens duffle bag to my husband since he does not have a bag for weekend trips yet.
 We visited Caney Creek RV Resort in Harriman, TN.
 The campground is on Watts Bar Lake and is easily accessible from I-40 and Roane State Highway (Hwy 70).
 We were camping with my parents, who arrived in their own fifth wheel and camped a few sites down from us.

 If you're thinking about buying a motor home for sale, you've probably done your research as to what you should expect from the process.
 You've probably discovered that Motorhomes for Sale can be a tricky business.
 With thousands of potential buyers vying for your custom-built motorhome on eBay, how do you get the upper hand and make a big offer?
 Luckily for you, we are going to give you an insight into how to become a successful RV buyer.

 What should have been a short hour-long drive turned into a fiasco of fighting construction traffic on the interstate, but we made it, got set up, and walked down to my parents' camper in a light misting rain.

 Jasper has learned how to climb furniture and takes great pride in sitting where the big people do.

 He has to test out every seat in the house.